tamara-schmitz/ffmpeg-docker-container/README.md

 # ffmpeg-docker-container
 A personal FFmpeg container using a recent FFmpeg and library version based off the work of openSUSE Tumbleweed and packman projects.
 Tested on Linux, likely runs on Windows.

-Compatible with *podman* and *docker-ce*.
+Requires either *podman* or *docker-ce*.
 Built in the GitHub container registry.

 For Docker newbs on Windows, [see the manual for Docker For Windows](https://docs.docker.com/docker-for-windows/)

 Due to how these containers work you need to expose your directory with your workfiles to the container as a volume using `-v`.
-Read the *Usage* section for more information
+Read the *How-to use* section for more information

 ## What it is